Read a particle stack

 # Inspect the CTF

-eqx.tree_pprint(relion_particles.parameters.transfer_theory.ctf, short_arrays=False)
+eqx.tree_pprint(relion_particles.parameters.transfer_theory, short_arrays=False)

-Notice that not all attributes of the ContrastTransferFunction
+Notice that all attributes of the CTF

 # Plot multiple images from the particle stack